deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 It is highly not recommended to disable automatic updates!
 It will block updates to patch releases that may contain critical vulnerabilities and bugs fixes.
 {% endalert %}

-### How do I apply an update withou having to wait for the update windows, canary-release and manual update mode?
+### How do I apply an update without having to wait for the update window, canary-release and manual update mode?

 To apply an update immediately, set the `release.deckhouse.io/apply-now : "true"` annotation on the [DeckhouseRelease](cr.html#deckhouserelease) resource.